Tidal triggers and the predictability of solar activity: Conclusions

 \section{Conclusions}

-In this paper we have refined and deepened our previous examination of a potential link between extreme solar events with tidal triggers of magneto-Rossby waves at the solar tachocline.
+In this paper we have refined and deepened our previous examination of a potential link between extreme solar events and tidal triggers of magneto-Rossby waves at the solar tachocline.
 As for the GLE events, we found a correlation coefficient of 0.394 when using a cosine function with an optimized period of 1.716 years.
-Utilizing the theoretical beat period of 1.723 years gave a slightly reduced value of 0.391.
+Utilizing the theoretical beat period of 1.723 years gave a slightly reduced correlation of 0.391.
 For the 72 GLE events used, the corresponding low p-values pointed to a high significance of the correlations.

 When applying the same method to the sequence of 37 S-class flares, we found even higher correlations of 0.72 and 0.64 for the optimized and theoretical periods of 1.747 and 1.723 years, respectively.
-The corresponding p-values were very low.
+The corresponding $p$-values were very low.

 We also applied the method to a simple merger of the GLE and S-flare events.
-For the arising 109 events we obtained correlations of 0.434 for an optimum period of 1.733 years and 0.424 for 1.723 years, leading again to rather low p-values of $4\times 10^{-6}$ and $6\times 10^{-6}$, respectively.
+For the arising 109 events we obtained correlations of 0.434 for an optimum period of 1.733 years and 0.424 for 1.723 years, leading again to rather low $p$-values of $3.2\times 10^{-6}$ and $6.7\times 10^{-6}$, respectively.

+As shown in Appendix A, the use of the Rayleigh test instead of the correlation coefficient $\rm Corr$ leads only to minor modifications of our results.

-Optimizing the functions with fixed periods for different data sets results in a 15 per cent difference in phase, equivalent to 95 days.
-This, along with the highly significant correlations, indicates a phase-stable process that governs solar activity.
+Optimizing the functions with fixed periods for different sets of solar events results in a maximum phase difference of 15 per cent, equivalent to 95 days.
+This, along with the highly significant correlations, indicates a phase-stable process that governs the solar QBO.